adigunturu/AR-art-demo/README.md

 # AR-art-demo
 Augmented Reality projections of layers imported from Adobe illustrator on the printed poster.
-Using Unity and Vuforia
+Using Unity and Vuforia.